Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Administering to another person by force or threat of force, or without the knowledge

-substantially impairing the ability of that other person to appraise or control
+substantially impairing the ability of that other person to appraise or control sexual

 conduct.